Convex bodies associated to actions of reductive groups: Moment convex body of a -algebra

 \begin{Prop} With notation as above, we have

-\end{Prop} \begin{proof} Follows immediately from Theorem \ref{cor-product-isotypic}. \end{proof}
+\end{Prop} \begin{proof} Follows immediately from Theorem \ref{th-product-isotypic}. \end{proof}

-Later in Section \ref{sec-S-variety} we will consider a class of varieties where the lower estimate happens.
-Namely, for horospherical varieties the moment polytope is equal to $\conv(I)$.
-The upper estimate $Q(I)$ happens for the so-called symmetric varieties.
-It turns out that in both cases the moment polytope is additive (see \cite{Kiumars-note-spherical} for the case of symmetric varieties).
+There are two well-known classes of $G$-varieties for which the two extremes of $P(I)$ and $P_W(I)$ are obtained.
+For the homogeneous coordinate ring of a so-called {\it horospherical $G$-variety} the moment polytope is equal to $P(I)$.
+On the other hand, the upper estimate $P_W(I)$ is attained for {\it symmetric varieties}.
+It turns out that in both cases the moment polytope is additive, in the sense which is explained in Section \ref{subsec-superadd-moment} (see \cite{Kiumars-note-spherical} for the case of symmetric varieties).